Your credit score is arguably one of the most important pieces of information about you and about your overall financial standing.

 Credit scores are calculated differently by lenders in the Philippines and are ultimately dependent on their credit scoring models.
 You may also have different credit scores depending on the type of loan application.
 For instance, a mortgage lender might use one scoring model, while an auto lender uses another.

-However, there are generally similar ways into check your credit score, such as:
+However, there are generally similar ways to check your credit score, such as:

 - Payment history